BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 A Performer should create a span for each message that it processes.

-* Receive Message via a pull => span name: `<channel> receive` span kind: consumer
+* Receive Message via a pull => span name: `<channel> receive` span kind: `consumer`
-* Process Message via a push  => span name: `<channel> process` span kind: consumer
+* Process Message via a push  => span name: `<channel> process` span kind: `consumer`

 Cloud Events offers alternative names the consumer span:

-* Receive a message => span name: `Cloud Events Process <event type>` span kind: consumer
+* Receive a message => span name: `Cloud Events Process <event type>` span kind: `consumer`

-In our case we will use the messaging semantic conventions; the Cloud Events standard identifier is irrelevant in a span name.
+In our case we will use the messaging semantic conventions; the `Cloud Events` standard identifier is irrelevant in a span name.

 We don't create the span until we begin to process the message i.e. not when we read into Brighter's local buffer, but when we retrieve a message from that buffer.
 This means that the span is created outside of the transport and within the message pump.

 We will have to ask the transport for the operation the span is performing:

-* Recieve or Process: was the message obtained by push or pull?
+* `recieve` or `process`: was the message obtained by push or pull?

 This is because this will vary by the capabilities of the transport.As this information is static, we can enhance the channel with this information.

 #### Retrieving Message Context

-Because we may be participating in a distributed trace, we will need to work with traceparent and tracecontext headers when initializing the span.
+Because we may be participating in a distributed trace, we will need to work with `traceparent` and `tracecontext` headers when initializing the span.
 There is an example of how ASP.NET does this [here](https://github.com/dotnet/aspnetcore/blob/main/src/Hosting/Hosting/src/Internal/HostingApplicationDiagnostics.cs#L248) or .NET [here](https://github.com/dotnet/runtime/blob/4f9ae42d861fcb4be2fcd5d3d55d5f227d30e723/src/libraries/System.Net.Http/src/System/Net/Http/DiagnosticsHandler.cs?ref=jimmybogard.com#L254).
 See also this article on [distributed tracing](https://www.jimmybogard.com/building-end-to-end-diagnostics-activitysource-and-open/).

 #### Performer Attributes